yanmingong/yanmin-gong.github.io/_pages/misc.md

 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Networking (ToN)
 - IEEE Transactions on Vehicular Networks (TVT)
+- IEEE Journal on Selected Areas in Communications (J-SAC)